History of the Sachem

 Manton Bradley Metcalf then sold the Sachem to Roland Leslie Taylor.
 Born in Philadelphia 1868, Roland was a banker, who organized an industrial company, the Tubize Artificial Silk Co. of America.
 Despite being a great philantropist, he used the yacht as a rum runner mother-ship during the Prohibition.

-Above : The Sachem in 1919.
+Above : The Sachem as in 1919, in a postcard dated 1927 sent from Roland Taylor.
 Note the new masts, bowsprit and pilothouse due to the yacht's reconversion after the war.

 In 1932, many years after, at the height of the Great Depression, the boat was purchased for a fraction of its value by Captain Jacob "Jake" Martin of Brooklyn, a charter fisherman who plays a key role in the Sachem's history.
 During the hard financial times, many of these luxurious yachts were sold at ridiculous prices.
 Fishing was still a recreation for some folks, but an absolute necessity for others.
 Jacob Martin converted the Sachem to a party fishing boat and sailed it in the Sheepshead Bay of New York and along the New Jersey coast.
 He was an experienced captain and the Sachem was not his first vessel.
 Like many captains, he opened the boat each summer to anyone willling to pay $2.00 to board in.
 People came to party, or to catch fish to feed their families, even sometimes for the whole neighbourhood.
 The fishes caught during these fishing tours were sea bass, porgies, tuna, blackfish and sharks.